Korkman/macemu-appimage-builder/README.md

 …you create directories named `SheepShaver.AppImage.home` and `BasiliskII.AppImage.home` within `macemuAppImages`.
 See [AppImage portable mode](https://docs.appimage.org/user-guide/portable-mode.html).

 ## If SheepShaver doesn't start
 Try running SheepShaver in a terminal to see constructive error messages.
 One common problem is that Linux by default disallows low memory access, which SheepShaver unfortunately requires.
 The launchers provide further instructions.

 ## AppImage compatibility
 AppImages are portable Linux applications containing all the libraries required to run[^2].
 Their only dependency is having FUSE available (which basically every sane Linux desktop environment has).[^3] If you don't have FUSE available, your can extract the contained files with the startup argument --appimage-extract.
 The contained executable "AppRun" will run the application.

 # Building your own

-## Prerequisites
+## Prerequisites for building
-* 64-bit x86 Linux system
+* Any Linux system
 * Docker
+* qemu-user with binfmt support for cross architecture builds
+<br>(for Debian, `apt-get install qemu-user-static`)

-If you don't meet the prerequisites the [Dockerfile](https://github.com/Korkman/macemu-appimage-builder/blob/main/build-stage1/Dockerfile) might still be of help.
+If you don't meet the prerequisites the [Dockerfile](https://github.com/Korkman/macemu-appimage-builder/blob/main/docker/Dockerfile) might still be of help.

 ## Compile
 ```